 There is a marginal difference between public health insurance providers in terms of standard coverage and monthly tariffs.
 Nearly every company charges 14% – 16% of the gross monthly income.

-If you are an expat who prefers service and customer care in English or multiple languages then DAK might be a suitable provider for you.
+If you are a foreigner who prefers service and customer care in English or multiple languages then DAK might be a suitable provider.

 DAK Gesundheit or DAK is one of the largest statutory health insurance providers in Germany with over 6 million members.
 This public health insurance company has been around for 230 years, making it one of the oldest providers in the country.

 DAK is very popular in the international community because it offers its services in English, Arabic, Polish, Russian, Turkish and several other languages – as opposed to many companies that only operate in German.

 You can easily sign up online with DAK (in English) here

 Like most other insurance providers in Germany, DAK covers the costs of your doctor visits, treatments, medications and other types of care.
 Although some parts of your care (i.e. special medications and treatments) might be subject to additional costs or contributions.

 As is the case with public health insurance in Germany, DAK costs are also determined by your monthly income.
 Generally, you can expect to pay 16.1% of your gross monthly income.